-Description: This native perennial wildflower forms a rosette of basal leaves spanning up to 1' across.
+Description: This perennial wildflower forms a rosette of basal leaves spanning up to 1' across.
 The basal leaves are up to 8" long and 6" across; they are oval-cordate or oval and their margins are undulate-angular to shallowly cleft.
 The petioles of the basal leaves are up to 6" long, light green, glabrous, and rather stout.
 The upper surfaces of the leaves are medium to dark green and glabrous, while their lower surfaces are pale greenish white to bright white.
 During the spring, an unbranched flowering stalk with alternate leaves develops; it becomes 3-9' tall.
 The central stalk is pale green to pale purple, terete, glabrous, and glaucous; fine longitudinal veins are often visible along this stalk.
 The alternate leaves are up to 8" long and 8" across, becoming gradually smaller as they ascend the central stalk.
 The leaves are mostly deltate-cordate, deltate-orbicular, or deltate-ovate; their margins are shallowly to moderately cleft with pointed lobes and to some extent undulate-angular.
 The upper and lower surfaces of the alternate leaves have the same characteristics as the basal leaves, and both types of leaves have palmate veins.
 The petioles along the central stalk are about as long as their leaves; they are light green and glabrous.

 The central stalk terminates in a flat-topped panicle (or compound corymb) of flowerheads.
 The flowerheads are usually arranged in small clusters of 4-15 flowerheads.
 The branches of the panicle are light green and glabrous.
-Individual flowerheads are about 1/8" across and 1/3" long, consisting of an involucre (base of the flowerhead) with 5 bracts in a single series and 5 disk florets.
+Individual flowerheads are about 1/8" (3 mm.) across and 1/3" (8 mm.) long, consisting of an involucre (base of the flowerhead) with 5 bracts in a single series and 5 disk florets.
 In addition, there may be 2-3 tiny bracteoles near the base of the flowerhead.
 Each disk floret has a tubular corolla with 5 narrow lobes and an exerted bipartite style; the corolla is cream-colored, greenish white, or pale purplish white.
 The bracts of the involucre are linear-lanceolate, light green (sometimes tinted purple), and glabrous.
 The blooming period occurs from mid-summer to early fall and lasts about 1 month.
 Each fertile disk floret produces an oblongoid achene with a tuft of white hair.
 The achenes are distributed by the wind.

 Cultivation: The preference is full sun to light shade, moist to dry-mesic conditions, and loamy, rocky, or sandy soil.

-Range & Habitat: Pale Indian Plantain is occasional throughout most of Illinois, except in the NW corner of the state, where it is largely absent (see Distribution Map).
+Range & Habitat: The native Pale Indian Plantain is occasional throughout most of Illinois, except in the NW corner of the state, where it is largely absent (see Distribution Map).
 Habitats include upland woodlands, rocky woodlands, woodland borders, wooded slopes and slopes of ravines, woodland openings, typical savannas and sandy savannas, typical thickets and sandy thickets, partially shaded areas of sand dunes near Lake Michigan, banks of streams, and prairies.
 Occasional wildfires and removal of woody vegetation is probably beneficial in maintaining the habitat of this wildflower.

 Photographic Location: A prairie in Fayette County, Illinois.
 The photographs were taken by Keith and Patty Horn (Copyright © 2009).